jaswa99/fake--news-detection-using-BERT/README.md

-project builds and evaluates several machine learning models to classify news articles as "Fake" or "True".
+This project builds and evaluates several machine learning models to classify news articles as "Fake" or "True".
 The models are trained on a dataset of news headlines and text, using NLP (Natural Language Processing) techniques for feature extraction.

 The project demonstrates a comparative analysis of four different classification algorithms, with the Decision Tree Classifier achieving the highest accuracy at 99.53%.